-The Company approved a system for ensuring that the execution of Directors' duties conforms to laws and regulations and the Articles of Incorporation and for ensuring appropriate business operations, which is described in Article 362, Paragraph 4, Item 6 of the Companies Act, at the Board of Directors' meeting on March 30, 2006.
+The Company approved a system for ensuring that the execution of Directors' duties conforms to laws and regulations and the Articles of Incorporation and for ensuring appropriate business operations of the Company and those of the Dentsu Group consisting of the Company and its subsidiaries, as stipulated in Article 362, Paragraph 4, Item 6 of the Companies Act, at the Board of Directors' meeting on

+March 30, 2006.
 Revisions to the system have been made as appropriate at subsequent Board of Directors' meetings.